Manufacturing Data Is Worthless Without… Context

 Getting more data about those quarterback’s first seasons probably isn’t going to help you understand which quarterback is the best choice; as we know Quarterback #1 looks to have had all-around better stats in their rookie year.

 You would probably want to know a little historical background, but you’d really want to know what happened next.
 How did their careers pan out?
 What were stats like in years 2,3, and 4?
 What about Pro Bowl selections?
+That’s the power of analytics in football.

 You get it.
 I could go on forever.